pabloariasal/pabloariasal.github.io/_drafts/git_worktrees.md

 2. Checkout the worktree in your home folder.

 A detailed explanation of how to achieve this can be found [here](https://www.atlassian.com/git/tutorials/dotfiles).

+# The End

+- Git worktrees are an amazing feature of git
+- They solve one of the most annoying limitations of git: having to check two branches at the same time